 Use Types Minimum Parking Requirement (spaces) Additional Requirements principal use which is not open or operating on the days of the week on which the church sanctuaries are regularly used if said lot is either located within 600 feet by the shortest route of effective pedestrian access, or within 3/4 of one mile by the shortest route of effective vehicular access, and regular and frequent shuttle bus service is provided between the lot and the church during any hours when the use for which the lot is provided is not open and operating and the lot is open to persons attending meetings at the church.
-Colleges and Unive ersities As determined by the County Board Community swimmi ing pools 1 per each 40 sq. ft. of pool area Golf courses 40 per each standard 9 holes Hospitals, rest homes, sanitariums, convalescent homes & institutions 1 per 4 beds Plus 1 space for each 2 employees (other than staff doctors), plus 1 space for each doctor assigned to the staff.
-Intermediate care facilities 1 per each 3 dwelling units Plus 1per 3 employees, plus 1 per doctor Libraries, museums and art galleries or studios 1 per each 500 sq. ft. of floor area excluding religious s, public assembly uses institutions, and uildings excluding golf clubs 1 per each 3 seats or other accommodations (calculated on the basis of 1 accommodation for each attendant) Public assembly & club buildings Excluding religious institutions, golf clubs and community centers 1 per each 3 seats or other accommodations or other accommodations for attendants or participants Computed on the basis of one accommodation for each attendant or participant
+Colleges and Unive ersities As determined by the County Board Community swimmi ing pools 1 per each 40 sq. ft. of pool area Golf courses 40 per each standard 9 holes Hospitals, rest hom convalescent home 1 per 4 beds Plus 1 space for each 2 employees (other than staff doctors), plus 1 space for each doctor assigned to the staff.
+Intermediate care fa acilities 1 per each 3 dwelling units Plus 1per 3 employees, plus 1 per doctor Libraries, museums s and art galleries or studios 1 per each 500 sq. ft. of floor area Community centers, public assembly uses excluding religious institutions, and membership club buildings excluding golf clubs 1 per each 3 seats or other accommodations (calculated on the basis of 1 accommodation for each attendant) Public assembly & club buildings Excluding religious institutions, golf clubs and community centers 1 per each 3 seats or other accommedations or other accommedations for attendants or participants Computed on the basis of one accommodation for each attendant or participant